Life is a series of wrong turns…that’s a pretty good metaphor for a lot of us.

 Sometimes experiences are positive and bring us success and sometimes they are negative and encourage failure.
 Or sometimes, we pretend to see life a certain way in order to protect ourselves from the fact that we really see it negatively.

-Unless you are one of the lucky ones that has a naturally positive view of life that brings joy to everyone, you probably want to think about the life metaphors you carry around.
+Unless you are one of the lucky ones that have a naturally positive view of life that brings joy to everyone, you probably want to think about the life metaphors you carry around.

 I’m someone who believes it is not good to be one way or another.
 Striving to be too positive is usually compensating for something and allowing yourself to be too negative is just self-indulgent.